isomerpages/enterprisesg-seeds/pages/Join Us.md

 permalink: /join-us/
 description: ""
 ---
-We don't have any open positions now ..
+We do not have any openings now.
+You may leave us your CV at [seeds@enterprisesg.gov.sg](mailto:seeds@enterprisesg.gov.sg).